LIFE is the EU’s financial instrument supporting environmental and climate action projects throughout the EU.

 Figure 02: Green density Astaloy Mo 0.5Cwt%.
 Standard internal lubrication vs DWL

-In figure 03 an example of DWL green cylinder samples are presented.
+In figure 03 an example of DWL green cylinder samples is shown.

 Figure 03: DWL green cylinder – Astaloy Mo 0.5Cwt%